nodemailer/wildduck/docs/api.md

 ### Paging

-For paging lists longer than allowed limit, Wild Duck API returns URLs for `next` and `previous` pages.
-When paging do not change these URLs yourself.
-If query arguments are changed then the results might be unreliable.
+For paging lists longer than allowed limit, Wild Duck API returns cursors for `next` and `previous` pages.

 ```json
 {